vampaz/tech-radar-generator/README.md

 [radar]: https://www.thoughtworks.com/radar
 [byor]: https://github.com/thoughtworks/build-your-own-radar

-*This library is work-in-progress!
-Some of the features and documentation are not finalised or fully tested yet.*

 ## Overview

 A tech radar is an app for visualising trends within an area of software development.
 They reflect the opinions and decisions of the creators and curators of the radar, and by their nature are highly subjective.
 They are generally used to reflect the technology decisions and future technical directions within a company, team, or project.
 A more in-depth discussion of why you might want to build a Tech Radar, and the design decisions for the original ThoughtWorks tech radar, are given [here][byor-why].